jgust1/needLR/README.md

 * [needLR_basic](#run-needlr_35_basic): Compares one query vcf to a pre-merged, multisample vcf of 500 1KGP samples and annotates the SVs in the query individual.
 * [needLR_duo](#run-needlr_35_duo): Compares a query sample and parental sample to a pre-merged, multisample vcf of 500 1KGP samples and annotates the SVs in the query individual.
 This function uniquely annotates the SVs from the query vcf as being "inherited" or "uncertain" based on SVs from the parental vcf.
 * [needLR_trio](#run-needlr_35_trio): Compares a query sample and two parental samples (maternal and paternal) to a pre-merged, multisample vcf of 500 1KGP samples and annotates the SVs in the query individual.
 This function uniquely annotates the SVs from the query vcf as being "inherited" or "de novo" based on SVs from the parental vcfs.
-* [needLR_custom_controls](#run-needlr_35_custom_controls): Compares one query vcf to a pre-merged, multisample vcf of a cohort of samples defined by the user and annotates the SVs in the query individual.
+* [needLR_custom_controls](#run-needlr_35_custom_controls): Compares one query vcf to a pre-merged, multisample vcf of a control/unaffected cohort of samples defined by the user and annotates the SVs in the query individual.
+* [needLR_cohort](#run-needlr_35_cohort): Accepts a pre-merged, multisample vcf of an affected cohort and annotates the SVs across the cohort, identifying SVs that are present in one or more affected individuals and absent from the 500 1KGP control samples.
 * [needLR_annotate_bed](#run-needlr_35_annotate_bed): Annotates any 10-colunm bed file with needLR annotations

 >[!NOTE]